ItsNickBarry/ethereum-tax-dodgeball/README.md

 Tag friends or strangers with tax liability with or without their knowledge.

-Only U.S. taxpayers may be tagged, but anyone in the world can tag a U.S. taxpayer.
+Only U.S. taxpayers can be tagged, but anyone in the world can tag a U.S. taxpayer.

 See the IRS guidance on this process [here](https://www.irs.gov/pub/irs-drop/rr-19-24.pdf).